ItayMeiri/ML/README.md

-# Machine Learning algorithms implemented in Python/NumPy
+# ML Algorithms in Python & some personal projects